 Annex III Table 9 25 Deletion As breakdowns by MCC are not available and homogeneous from one country to another, they should be removed.
-These detailed breakdowns distinguishing the type of business are not of interest considering their excessive volume.
-Recital 2 of Regulation 2533/98 indicates that the statistical information must be of high quality to reflect changes in economic and financial conditions.
-However, the classification of an MCC is based on the merchant company code (which can be variable depending on the client's activities, the scheme and requirements specific to each scheme).
-In addition, the MCC can only be provided when it is already available to reporting agents.
-This information cannot be homogeneous from one establishment to another and from one country to another.
-Furthermore, the balance of payments by card with the additional breakdown by merchant code (MCC) in the draft would generate a considerable amount of data, i.e. nearly 370,000 additional indicators, to be reported on a quarterly basis by each establishment.
-This seems excessive for data that is not all necessary and essential under Article 2 (1) of Regulation (EC) No 2533/98 for monitoring cross-border trade.
+These detailed breakdowns distinguishing the type of business are not of interest considering their excessive volume. essential under Article 2 (1) of Regulation (EC) No 2533/98 for monitoring cross-border trade.
 Regarding the balance of payments for the French market, statistics are already broadly collected by breaking down remote transactions or transactions in proximity for all countries.
-The breakdown of remote transactions or transactions in proximity already makes it possible to determine if payers/carriers make a purchases in the market in the country or remotely.
+The breakdown of remote transactions or transactions in proximity already makes it possible to determine if payers/carriers make a purchase in the market in the country or remotely.
 A detailed breakdown distinguishing the type of trade (for example, purchases in a book shop or bakery) will not be of interest considering the excessive volume.
-For example, for a French mutual group, this would represent nearly 70 million statistical data to be produced per year.
-Don't publish 62 Annex III Clarification For the attention of the ECB All comments in Annex I also apply to the tables in Annex III.
-Don't publish
+For example, for our mutual group, this would represent nearly 70 million statistical data to be produced per year (734 MCC X 249 countries X proximity and distance X 4 quarters X 48 entities).
+BODY, Christel Publish -- ----------- -- --------- ---- ---------- -- --- ---------------- ---------